Overview of Access Control¶

 The key concepts to understanding access control in Snowflake are:

 Securable object: An entity to which access can be granted.
-Unless allowed by a grant, access will be denied.
+Unless allowed by a grant, access is denied.

 Role: An entity to which privileges can be granted.
 Roles are in turn assigned to users.
 Note that roles can also be assigned to other roles, creating a role hierarchy.